 The importance of online communities of practice for educators has been recognized by the U.S. Department of Education’s National Educational Technology Plan.
 The plan emphasizes the critical role that these communities can potentially play in ensuring that professional educators are well connected to the content, resources, data, information, peers and expertise they need to be highly effective.

 As a result of this emphasis, the U.S. Department of Education funded the Connected Educators Project.
-As one of seven project partners, the Friday Institute for Educational Innovation leads the research for the Connected Educators Project.
-In particular, the Connected Educators team members’ work focuses on the utilization of evaluation tools and techniques designed to assess the development and impact of online communities.
-The team uses site analytics and social networking analysis to gather quantitative information about how participants actually use these resources.
-Using a value creation framework, the team tries to determine the extent to which the community is providing different forms of value to members.
+As one of seven project partners, the Friday Institute for Educational Innovation led the research for the Connected Educators Project.
+In particular, the Connected Educators team members’ work focused on the utilization of evaluation tools and techniques designed to assess the development and impact of online communities.
+The team used site analytics and social networking analysis to gather quantitative information about how participants actually use these resources.
+Using a value creation framework, the team tried to determine the extent to which the community provided different forms of value to members.